CyberConductor/PorcupineRex/README.md

 Welcome to our project!
 This repository contains the work for the PorcupineRex project.

 ## Overview
-PorcupineRex is designed to [briefly explain the purpose of the project, e.g., monitor network activity, simulate a system, perform analysis, etc.].
-Our goal is to create high level honeypot system that helps companies and researches to learn,identifiy and be alerted from hackers
+PorcupineRex is an high level honeypot.
+Our goal is to create system to help companies and researches to learn,identifiy and be alerted from hackers

 ## Features
 - Real-time monitoring of commands